 When she was young, Davina McCall’s parents separated.
-“When you’re the child of a divorced family, you’re kind of split in two,” says the Big Brother presenter, “and your family kind of splits in two.”
-It’s a schism that was accentuated by her parents living in different countries, the UK, where Davina largely grew up, and France, where she spent holidays with her alcoholic mother.
+“When you’re the child of a divorced family, you’re kind of split in two,” says the Big Brother presenter at the start of her episode of Who Do You Think You Are?, “and your family kind of splits in two.”
+It’s a schism that was accentuated by her parents living in different countries – the UK, where Davina largely grew up, and France, where she spent holidays with her alcoholic mother.
 Researching her family tree, Davina hopes, will help her reconcile these worlds.

 Davina’s research focuses on two key figures.
 She begins a family rumour that one of her father’s forebears, James Thomas Bedborough (1787-1860), was an illegitimate son of George IV.

 Davina heads for The National Archives in Kew.
 Here, with the help of Charles Mosley, an expert in royal genealogy, she learns that James was apprenticed as a stonemason.
 James did well.
 When George IV ascended to the throne in 1820, the infamously profligate monarch began expensive renovations on Windsor Castle.
 As King George’s master mason, James oversaw much of the work.

 An entrepreneur, James saw an opportunity as Windsor, now fashionable because of George’s patronage, grew rapidly.
 James became a property developer and mayor of Windsor.
 There may be no proof of a direct royal connection, but Davina is proud to learn she’s related to a man blessed with “the kind of ambition that drives you to do the best that you possibly can”.

 But there’s another side to this ambition.
 When he died, James left a muddled will and mortgages equivalent to more than £2 million in today’s money, cash used to finance his business and the family’s own Upton Park mansion.
 The stress of sorting out James’s finances led to the suicides of two of his sons.